SUSAN CLARK: Now, the Special English program, AMERICAN STORIES.

 Then, the Crimean War broke out.
 I felt that sad for him that there had to be a war.
 Peace would have given this donkey a chance to escape from ever being found out as being so stupid.
 Nervously, I waited for the worst to happen.
 It did.
 He was appointed an officer.
 A captain, of all things!
 Who could have dreamed that they would place such a responsibility on such weak shoulders as his.

 I said to myself that I was responsible to the country for this.
 I must go with him and protect the nation against him as far as I could.
 So, I joined up with him.
-And away we went to the field.
+And anyway we went to the field.

 And there – oh dear, it was terrible.
 Mistakes, fearful mistakes – why, he never did anything that was right – nothing but mistakes.
 But, you see, nobody knew the secret of how stupid he really was.
 Everybody misunderstood his actions.
 They saw his stupid mistakes as works of great intelligence.
 They did, honestly!

 His smallest mistakes made a man in his right mind cry, and shout and scream too – to himself, of course.
 And what kept me in a continual fear was the fact that every mistake he made increased his glory and fame.
-I kept saying to myself that when at last they find out about him, it will be like the sun falling out of the sky.
+I kept saying to myself that when at last they found out about him, it will be like the sun falling out of the sky.

 He continued to climb up, over the dead bodies of his superiors.
 Then, in the hottest moment of one battle down went our colonel.
 My heart jumped into my mouth, for Scoresby was the next in line to take his place.
 Now, we are in for it, I said…